 Typically, we have at least one foster event every Saturday.
 They are sometimes held on Sundays.
-If it is at a PetSmart, all animals must be spayed/neutered.
 If it is at a Petco, animals do not have to be altered, but they can only be pre-adopted.
-You can also choose to sit at our PetSmart or Petco adoption centers and market your dog there.
+You can also choose to sit at our Petco adoption centers and market your dog there.
 All adoptions must be completed by an adoption counselor.

-Please keep in mind that while visiting PetSmart and Petco locations that all fosters must abide by the rules put in place by the store managers.
+Please keep in mind that while visiting Petco locations that all fosters must abide by the rules put in place by the store managers.
 SAPA!'s ability to continue having these events relies on fosters adhering to their policies and rules and cleaning up after themselves and their foster pets when visiting.